zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/PlatePouring_NGM/PlatePouring_NGM.md

       e.
 Repeat steps c and d until you've poured in all the sterile water.

 1. Cover the mouth of the flask with foil and tape in place with autoclave tape (autoclave room).
-Use label tape to label the flask with: media (e.g. NGM or HGM), date of pour, and your initials. **NOTE:** you can simply move the tape label from the plastic bottle to the flask, making sure to also write the date of pour on the label.
+Use label tape to label the flask with: media (e.g. NGM or HGM), date of pour, and your initials. **Note:** you can simply move the tape label from the plastic bottle to the flask, making sure to also write the date of pour on the label.

 4. Add stir bar.